d4wns-l1ght/Otree.nvim/README.md

 ---

-## 🛠 Oil.nvim Integration
+## ⚙️ Oil.nvim Integration

-**Otree** integrates seamlessly with `oil.nvim` while preserving your existing Oil configuration.
-The integration works as follows:
+**Otree** integrates seamlessly with [oil.nvim](https://github.com/stevearc/oil.nvim) for enhanced file management capabilities.

-### Automatic Setup
+### Automatic Configuration

-If you haven't already configured `oil.nvim`, Otree will automatically set it up with these recommended settings:
+If `oil.nvim` is not already configured, Otree will automatically set it up with these optimized defaults:

 ```lua
 require("oil").setup({